 Are you looking for mulch for your garden?
-Did you know that you can use a gorilla hair mulch in your garden?
-Let’s find out what a gorilla hair mulch is and the benefits that it has for your soil.
+Do you know the benefits that gorilla hair mulch can give your garden?

 Just make sure to avoid using gorilla hair mulch to areas where flames or even cigarettes can come in contact with it.